NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 The first step is to define the size, shape, and orientation of your quadcopter.
 There are several things you must take into account:

 1. You need places to attach four motors.
 We will use rubber grommets to attach the motors to your PCB just like we use them to attach the motors to the FCB's airframe.
 However, the grommets that fit on the PCB are much smaller.
 You will need a hole that is 12.2mm in diameter for each grommet, and the ring of PCB around the grommet must be at least 1.7mm wide.
 2. You should ensure that most of the area the propellers will sweep out as they spin will not be over the board.
 For instance, putting the motor at the end of an arm will accomplish this.
 The arm must be long enough, however.
-The diameter of the propellers is either 40mm or 55mm.
-Design for 55mm.
+The diameter of the propellers is either 40mm or 65mm.
+Design for 65mm.
 You can add four `PROPELLER` devices to your schematic/board to see this in your design.
 3. Your design must fit with a rectangle whose area is less than 19,354 sq mm. -- about 13.9cm square.
 This is pretty big.
 Don't feel the need to fill it.
 Heavier quadcopters are harder to get off the ground.
 4. The layout of the motors should be symmetric along the the x and y axes (i.e., the four motors should make a rectangle).
 5. I recommend centering your board shape on Fusion360's origin.
 It will make it easier to place parts symmetrically.
 6. The cutting tool the board uses is a 2mm in diameter.
 This means if you should corners that are less than 180 degrees (i.e., the corners point into the body of your quadcopter), they will be rounded.
 7. The cutting tool diameter also limits the smallest gap between two the board and itself.
 Openings must be at least 2mm wide.
 You can get a feel for this by doing `hole 2mm` which will give you 2mm circle that you can slide use to guage how the cutting tool will behave.
 8. The board manufacturer will not build boards with "ismuths" (i.e., narrow strips of PCB) narrower than 2mm.
-The guidance they give is not totally clear, but protrusions (i.e., pennisulas) seems to be OK, while narrow strisp between larger parts are not.
+The guidance they give is not totally clear, but protrusions (i.e., pennisulas) seems to be OK, while narrow strips between larger parts are not.
 If you want something unusual, we can always send it in and see what they say.

 To verify that you have the dimensions correct, please add dimension elements to your board in `tDocu`.
 You need these four dimensions (all in mm, of course):